okdolly-001/SwaggerBot-StarCraft2/Timeline.md

    - [Advantage Actor Critic (A2C)](https://hackernoon.com/intuitive-rl-intro-to-advantage-actor-critic-a2c-4ff545978752) .
 This is the best introduction to A2C; and it is a cartoon story about a fox!
 Hooray! ***Estimated time: 0.5-1 hrs.***

-   - [Proximal Policy Optimization (PPO)](https://towardsdatascience.com/introduction-to-various-reinforcement-learning-algorithms-part-ii-trpo-ppo-87f2c5919bb9) (this is hard, I think the author assumes that you already understand policy ...gradients.
+   - [Proximal Policy Optimization (PPO)](https://towardsdatascience.com/introduction-to-various-reinforcement-learning-algorithms-part-ii-trpo-ppo-87f2c5919bb9) (this is hard, I think the author assumes that you already understand policy gradients.
 Estimated time: 8-10 hrs. ***Estimated time: 2 hrs.***

    -  [Scalable trust-region method for deep reinforcement learning using Kronecker-factored approximation (ACKTR)](https://arxiv.org/pdf/1708.05144.pdf).
 This the OpenAI paper, so you can just skim each sub-title. ***Estimated time: 0.5 hrs.***